surveysolutions/docs/content/headquarters/config/admin-settings/index.md

 - To enable partial synchronization set the checkbox to checked state.
 - To disable partial synchronization set the checkbox to unchecked state.

+Numeric parameter `Geography question accuracy` sets the requested accuracy (in meters) for geography-type  questions with automatic and semi-automatic measurement.
+It accepts integer values from 1m to 1,000m.

+**default = 10**

+Numeric parameter `Geography question period` regulates how frequently the points will be recorded in a geography-type question by setting up the period between the recordings of the points.
+The period is measured in seconds.
+Any value from 5 to 1,000 may be specified.

+**default = 10**

 ### Web interview settings